0pow0/marl_dqn/README.md

+Jul 29th

+Fixed the problem that when searching for visited cities in history for agent, only search for one certain timestep.

+---

 Weekly update: Jul 28th

 - Distance is accumulated from start to each step, and env will allocate reward back based on this distance.